Psych: The Musical: Act I

 The episode begins with a whimsical storybook opening, followed by the opening number.
-Six years before the events of the episode, Z's play about Jack the Ripper is abruptly cancelled and he is sent to a mental institution.
+Six years before the events of the episode, Z's play about Jack the Ripper is abruptly canceled and he is sent to a mental institution.
 Before the premiere of his play, Z had allegedly set the theater on fire and locked a critic in a back room.
 After six years, a similar play is in production at a different Santa Barbara theater by its womanizing owner Armitage.
 Z escapes his mental institution and presumably murdered another man.
-Psychic Shawn Spencer (James Roday, his partner Burton "Gus" Guster (Dulé Hill), and Santa Barbara Police Department Detectives Juliet O'Hara (Maggie Lawson) and Carlton Lassiter (Timothy Omundson) go to the mental institution and elicit the help of serial killer Mr. Yang.
+Psychic Shawn Spencer (James Roday Rodriguez), his partner Burton "Gus" Guster (Dulé Hill), and Santa Barbara Police Department Detectives Juliet O'Hara (Maggie Lawson) and Carlton Lassiter (Timothy Omundson) go to the mental institution and elicit the help of serial killer Mr. Yang.
 While Shawn and Gus are investigating Armitage's new production, producer Miles Thornton falls from the catwalk and dies.
-At the coroner's office, Woody labels the death a suicide.
+At the coroner's office, Woody labels the death a suicide, but Lassiter and Juliet still think Z may have killed him.
 Shawn suspects that Z's next target is likely Elisa, his muse and a cast member of his original play.
 Officer Buzz McNab is put on guard at Elisa's house, and he notifies Lassiter when he sees a man running through the woods of her property.
 Lassiter, Juliet, Shawn, Gus, Yang, and her guard rush to the house, where Lassiter and Juliet chase the mysterious man.
 The man is revealed to be the same man that was thought to have been killed by Z upon his escape from the mental institution.
 Shawn and Gus see Z inside Elisa's house and break inside.
 Shawn chases Z out of the house, and upon seeing him face-to-face becomes convinced that Z is innocent.
 Upon returning to the car, Mr. Yang has escaped as well.